 The name Warragul is derived from a local word Warrigal and means either ‘wild dog’ or ‘dog.’
 This moniker actually refers to dingo, the largest predator on the Australian land.
 And of course, Warragul is also the name of a town in the West Gippsland Victoria.

-Anatjari is a cool aboriginal name of the Pintupi language.
-The aboriginal painters Anatjari Tjampitjinpa and Anatjari Tjakamarra are the known bearers of this moniker.
+Anatjari is a cool name of the Pintupi language.
+Painters Anatjari Tjampitjinpa and Anatjari Tjakamarra are the known bearers of this moniker.
 It was once one of the most used name in Australia, but its popularity has slipped down now.

-The moniker was borne by two famous aboriginals in the early Sydney.
-The meaning is not really known, but some people believe it to be the source of English name or surname Colby.
+The meaning of Colebee is not really known, but some people believe it to be the source of English name or surname Colby.

 Djarrtjuntjun is a complicated name, and most of the people may find it difficult to spell and pronounce.
 It means ‘roots of the paperback tree.’
-Mandawuy Djarrtjuntjun Yunupingu, the aborigine educator, and musician, is the respected bearer of this name.
+Educator and musician Mandawuy Djarrtjuntjun Yunupingu is the respected bearer of this name.

 This moniker is multicultural and sounds extremely attractive.
 It’s the name of a rural suburb in Victoria, Australia and means ‘walk or roam’ And most importantly, it’s considered usable in Australia.